fandangolas/kafka-playground/README.md

 - Error handling patterns
 - Performance considerations

+## AI Usage

+This project was developed with assistance from Claude.ai for:

+1. **Exercise Design** - Creating clear titles, descriptions, and learning objectives for exercises across all difficulty levels
+2. **Technical Guidance** - Learning how to integrate Clojure with Kafka in simple, idiomatic ways, including:
+   - Setting up producers and consumers
+   - Running background processes without blocking the REPL
+   - Handling serialization and deserialization

+The core learning, problem-solving, and implementation remain human-driven.
+AI served as a technical advisor and documentation assistant.

 ---

 **Note:** This is a learning project.
 Exercises are designed for understanding, not production use.